-In order to allow for an understanding of the energy savings and/or renewable energy generation figure provided and parameters used for the estimation, the EUCF applicants have to submit the corresponding calculation log together with the application in English.
+In order to allow for an understanding of the energy savings and/or renewable energy generation figure provided and parameters used for the estimation, EUCF applicants have to submit with the application the corresponding calculation log together in English.
 The template for Annex D must be used for the estimation and submission.
 An audio video book is available on the EUCF website with step-by-step information on how to fill the template.

 If available, the supporting documents and/or calculations for any further expected impacts can also be handed in to support the provided figures.
-The template for Annex D allows also to estimate the reduction of $CO_2$ emissions achieved by the investment project.
+The template for Annex D allows also to estimate the reduction of CO_2 emissions achieved by the investment project.